jaredwins99/jaredwins99/README.md

   **RESULT**: SO-SO.
 Do the agents cooperate?
 Yes.
 Do they adopt leader-follower dynamics?
 Somewhat.
 To the extent that mice do?
 Not at all.

-- [*Interpretable deep learning research*](https://github.com/jaredwins99/lrp-feature-attribution): Evaluated layerwise-relevance-propagation as a method for attributing feature importance in neural networks, specifically using simulated data with features correlated in network patterns.
+- [*Interpretable deep learning research*](https://github.com/jaredwins99/lrp-feature-attribution): Evaluated layerwise-relevance-propagation's ability to attribute feature importance in neural networks, specifically using simulated data with features correlated in network patterns.
 LRP backtracks feature importance using customized layer-dependent heuristics, but it has difficulty correctly attributing importance when features are interrelated in nontrivial ways.

   **RESULT**: USELESS.
 Probably skip LRP unless improved.